Seven Red Flags To Watch For in a Florida Nursing Home Admission Agreement

 7. Unilateral Modification of Terms

-A nursing home should not be able to modify the terms of a nursing home agreement without written consent.
-Therefore, be wary of any language that allows the nursing facility to unilaterally modify the terms of the admission agreement, even if notice of such modification is provided.
+A Florida nursing home should not have the power to change the terms of a nursing home admission agreement without your written consent.
+Be cautious of any language in a contract that allows the facility to unilaterally modify the terms of the agreement—even if they promise to give you notice of the changes.
+Such clauses are dangerous because:

 FN1: Paragraphs 1-6 only apply to Medicare and/or Medicaid providers.